viswa2/DevOps/aws-fundamentals/README.md

 Throughout the day, as the number of customers increases, the coffee shop opens more registers to accommodate them.
 In the diagram, the Auto Scaling group represents this.
 Additionally, a coffee shop employee directs customers to the most appropriate register so that the number of requests can evenly distribute across the open registers.
 You can think of this coffee shop employee as a load balancer.

-`Amazon Simple Notification Service (Amazon SNS)`
+`Amazon Simple Notification Service (SNS)`

 Amazon Simple Notification Service (Amazon SNS) is a publish/subscribe service.
 Using Amazon SNS topics, a publisher publishes messages to subscribers.
 This is like the coffee shop; the cashier provides coffee orders to the barista who makes the drinks.
 In Amazon SNS, subscribers can be web servers, email addresses, AWS Lambda functions, or several other options.

-`Amazon Simple Queue Service (Amazon SQS)`
+`Amazon Simple Queue Service (SQS)`

 Amazon Simple Queue Service (Amazon SQS) is a message queuing service.
 Using Amazon SQS, you can send, store, and receive messages between software components, without losing messages or requiring other services to be available.
 In Amazon SQS, an application sends messages into a queue.
 A user or service retrieves a message from the queue, processes it, and then deletes it from the queue.
+Is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.

 Example: Amazon SQS
 Example: Fulfilling an order